Oscar winner, ‘Sound of Music’ star Christopher Plummer dies

 “Too many people in the world are unhappy with their lot.
 And then they retire and they become vegetables.
 I think retirement in any profession is death, so I’m determined to keep crackin’,” he told AP in 2011.

 Plummer in 2017 replaced Kevin Spacey as J. Paul Getty in “All the Money in the World” just six weeks before the film was set to hit theaters.
 That choice that was officially validated in the best possible way for the film — a supporting Oscar nomination for Plummer, his third.
-In 2019, he starred in the TV suspense drama series “Departure.”
+“I was just hopeful that at my age, my memory would serve me,” he said at the time.
+“I had to learn my lines very quickly.”

 There were fallow periods in his career — a “Pink Panther” movie here, a “Dracula 2000″ there and even a “Star Trek” — as a Klingon, no less.
 But Plummer had other reasons than the scripts in mind.